Click to purchase Day Old Ducklings.

 Treatment

-Supportive therapy includes isolating the sick duck into its own hospital cage away from the rest of your ducks.
+Supportive therapy includes isolating the sick duck in its own hospital cage away from the rest of your ducks.
 Keep the infected duck warm and allow easy access to food and water.
 Little can be done to treat the illness with medications.

 Prevention